 We are so back

-Founded in 2017 (ancient history in tech time), StoryFile offers a couple of different options to immortalize loved ones while they’re still Earthside.
+Founded in 2017 (ancient history in tech time), StoryFile offers a couple of options to immortalize loved ones while they’re still on Earth.

-At the basic level, a laptop and webcam capture their image and likeness in an interview-style fashion — by an actual historian for an extra fee.
+At the basic level, a laptop and webcam capture their image and likeness in an interview-style fashion — by an actual historian, for an extra fee.
 StoryFile’s AI uses the material to create a digital persona.
-Today, around 5,000 people have created profiles.
+Today, over 5,000 people have created profiles.

-Loved ones can ask the persona a question, and then the system sifts through corresponding interview clips to find an intuitive response.
-Just imagine that for a second about a loved one you miss.
+Loved ones can ask the persona a question, then the system sifts through corresponding interview clips to find an intuitive response.
+Just imagine a loved one you’d love to chat with again.

-Another company, HereAfter AI, came along in 2019 and added an element: Interactive videos where subjects make eye contact, breathe and blink as they respond to questions.
-Super lifelike … but also surreal.
+Another company, HereAfter AI, came along in 2019 and added another element: Interactive videos where subjects make eye contact, breathe and blink as they respond to questions.
+It’s super lifelike … but also surreal.

 Legends live on

 You might be thinking, “So, who’s doing this?”
-Really, folks from all walks of life.
+The answer: Folks from all walks of life.

-Lynne Nieto, founder of the company Life Fitness, created a StoryFile before her husband passed away from Lou Gehrig’s disease.
+Lynne Nieto, founder of Life Fitness, created a StoryFile before her husband passed away from Lou Gehrig’s disease.
 She did it mainly for their grandchildren.
 She watched the file for the first time about six months after he died.
-Lynne says it was a little hard to watch and it felt a bit raw.
+Lynne says it was a little hard to view, and it felt a bit raw.

 I’m not surprised to hear that.
-I don’t know exactly how I’d feel about seeing my Mom or Dad again, but I’m pretty sure it’d be overwhelming.
+I don’t know how I’d feel about seeing my mom or dad again, but I’m pretty sure it’d be overwhelming.

 Science says taking selfies is good for you